 THE BOTTOM LINE: Make sure that your style is clearly reflected in your portfolio, in your website and in your messaging so the prospective customer can get a good sense of you, your work and whether or not you are a good fit for their needs.

 Whatever your style, SmugMug provides a beautiful platform for the display of your beautiful photographs.
-Advertising free, super fast image loading, a variety of display styles to choose from, tools to help share with fans easily and quickly, private galleries for clients, eCommerce tools to help you sell your work.
+Advertising free, super fast image loading, a variety of display styles to choose from, tools to help share with fans easily and quickly, Only Me (private) galleries for clients, eCommerce tools to help you sell your work.

 Identifying your Style will help you to Build Your Brand.